Workplace Safety and Health Information for Employers

 Some workplace hazards are obvious, like machinery that can cause injury or chemicals that can be poisonous.
 When identifying hazards in your workplace, remember to include things like stress, working long hours, working night shifts, and noise.
 Once you have identified the hazards in your workplace, you can take steps to make your workplace safer.

 Adequate ventilation in the workplace is one way to address some workplace hazards, including reducing the risk of airborne viruses and other contaminants.
-Read about the Clean Air in Buildings Challenge to learn how you can improve indoor air quality at your workplace.
+Read about the Clean Air in Buildings Challenge (PDF) to learn how you can improve indoor air quality at your workplace.
+Carbon monoxide is one hazard that can be reduced with effective ventilation.
+Learn more about preventing carbon monoxide poisoning in the workplace by reading What Employers Need to Know about Carbon Monoxide, P-02486.
+Available in English and Spanish.

-Silica dust is a chemical hazard that can cause irreversible lung damage if proper precautions are not taken.
+Silica dust is a hazard that can cause irreversible lung damage if proper precautions are not taken.
 Read Silicosis: What Employers Need to Know, P-03261 (available in English, Spanish, and Hmong) to learn more about what silicosis is and how employers can minimize exposure to silica in the workplace.
+Learn more about silicosis and other occupational lung disease on the Occupational Lung Diseases webpage.

 Follow health and safety requirements